philvoyer/cmd/README.md

 # cmd
-Simple reminders for bash command lines.
+Simple reminders for command line operations.

+Offered in 3 flavors :

+## bash

+For POSIX OS (Linux & macOS).

+## terminal

+For macOS operations.

+## win

+For Windows operations.